 Above: Lian from 'The Greening' by Poppy

 Poppy has written extensively about green spirituality, wild enchantment and spiritwalking.
-Her warmly inclusive work centres in Oneness - the interconnectedness every aspect of Creation and the unity and parity of all beings.
+Her work is warmly inclusive and centres in Oneness - the interconnectedness every aspect of Creation and the unity and parity of all beings.
 She seeks to move us away from a human-centric 'consensus reality', encouraging us to to embrace all our relations, be they human or non-human, seen or unseen.
 We are one another - we are All-That-Is - and all we need do is remember our expansive, empathic selves and experience our true untamed nature.
 These books aim to inspire us to be infinitely conscious and compassionate creators exercising our innate magical power to make a beautiful world even more so...for the good of the All.

 Here is a testimony to the worth of Poppy's writing and illustration by respected Hedge Witch author

 Poppy has written and illustrated eleven published books

 Season of Sorcery - On Becoming a Wisewoman

 Wildwitch - The Craft of the Natural Psychic